A black background with a dense grid of tiny white dots.

 What's the difference between PCI SSC and payment brands?

-In practice: PCI SSC sets the rules, payment brands enforce them.
-You validate compliance through payment brand programs, but follow PCI SSC standards.
+In practice: PCI SSC sets rules, payment brands enforce them.

 Secure Your Payment Processing Today